pracsol/ModernDiskQueue/README.md

 ## Serialization of Data
 ### Flexible Options
 MDQ provides flexible options for serializing data.
-You can select one of the following approaches:
+You can use any of the following approaches:
 * **Blind Bytes** - The **non-generic** queue `IPersistentQueue` will accept any byte array for storage.
 It's up to you to create this byte array, and the queue doesn't care what it represents - it could be binary data like an image file or a complex data structure you serialized yourself (out-of-band serialization).

-* **Built-In XML Serializer (Default)** - The generic queue `IPersistentQueue<T>` will use the default serializer based on `System.Runtime.Serialization.DataContractSerializer`.
+* **Built-In XML Serializer (Default)** - The generic queue `IPersistentQueue<T>` will use this serializer by default, based on `System.Runtime.Serialization.DataContractSerializer`.
 This is a reflection-based XML serializer.
 It offers the advantage of storing your data in human-readable format, but is verbose.
 It is retained as the default for backward compatibility but new projects may prefer to use the JSON serializer.

 * **Built-In JSON Serializer (v3+)** - The generic queue can optionally use `System.Text.Json` to serialize and deserialize objects.
-It is also reflection-based and will store data on disk in a human-readable format, but represents a >50% reduction in size on disk than the XML serializer.
+It is also reflection-based and will store data in a human-readable format.
+It represents a >50% reduction in size on disk compared to the XML serializer.

-* **BYOS (Bring Your Own Serializer)** - You can specify your own `ISerializationStrategy<T>`.
-This approach offers several advantages - you may find it a more elegant/readable way to integrate your own serialization compared to the 'blind bytes' approach; it is ideal for implementing source-generated serialization rather than using reflection-based serialization; custom serializers can be used to natively store your data in MessagePack, protoBuf, or any other format you choose.
+* **BYOS (Bring Your Own Serializer)** - You can specify your own `ISerializationStrategy<T>` for several advantages - you may find it a more elegant/readable way to integrate your own serialization compared to the 'blind bytes' approach; it is ideal for implementing source-generated serialization rather than using reflection-based serialization; custom serializers can be used to natively store your data in MessagePack, protoBuf, or any other format you choose.

 ### Be Consistent